geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/use-ebs.rst

 .. figure:: img/new_ebs_volume.png

-The "in-use" one is the disk for the runnning EC2 instance.
+The "in-use" one is the disk for the running EC2 instance.
 The "available" one is the newly-created volume that isn't attached to an EC2 instance yet.

 Right click on the new volume and choose "Attach Volume":